MailTape/MailTape/src/content/episodes/2020-11-08-Natalie-Greffel.md

 musiColor: musiColor424.png
 image: https://mailta.pe/img/fbPic424.png
 illustrator: Meriam Kharbat
+description: This morning, we're serving you a comfy episode.
+A selection curated with great care for a chill morning at home spent alone or with your loved ones sipping a warm hot chocolate.
+From blues, to bossa nova, Bowie's vibes and amapiano, we're honored to share this episode with Natalie Greffel as our dear guest.

 pubDate: '2020-11-08'
 ---

 This morning, we're serving you a comfy episode.
 A selection curated with great care for a chill morning at home spent alone or with your loved ones sipping a warm hot chocolate.
 From blues, to bossa nova, Bowie's vibes and amapiano, we're honored to share this episode with [Natalie Greffel](https://nataliegreffel.bandcamp.com/) as our dear guest.

 # Natalie Greffel's selection